meteor/devshopquestions/README.md

 For some reason jquery.more plugin works incorrectly when all js code is minified and concatenated.
 Right now, I deploy with `--debug` option.

+Update: the real story is about CSS minifier.
+We were hitting some random bug with minification of bootstrap theme and jquery plugin.
+The minifier update landed on devel which will fix it.
+Whenever there is a new template-engine-preview release with the merge of 0.6.4 or 0.7 - it will be fixed.